 The data is not used for automated decision making or profiling.

-5. INFORMATION CONTENT OF THE REGISTER
+5. Personal INFORMATION CONTained In THE REGISTER

-6. REGULAR SOURCES OF INFORMATION
+7. REGULAR SOURCES OF INFORMATION

 The information stored in the register is obtained from the customer e.g. Messages sent via web forms, e-mail, telephone, via social media services, contracts, customer meetings and other situations in which the customer discloses their information.
 Data is also collected using Google Analytics, as well as Facebook, Instagram, LinkedIn and Google tag manager.